Brie wrapped in puff pastry and baked until it has thoroughly melted inside is one of the world's easiest yet tastiest appetizers.

 Spread the jam on top, fold dough over brie:

-Spread jam on brie, fold dough over top, cutting off excess dough.
+Spread the jam on the Brie, fold dough over top, cutting off excess dough.
 Drizzle maple syrup and sprinkle brown sugar on top.

 Bake at 350°F for 30 minutes.
 The pastry should be golden brown.
 Let cool for 10 minutes before serving.